JiwoonKim/interview-cake/README.md

 # interview-cake
-> solutions to interview cake questions
+> solutions to interview cake questions in each chapter's folder

+> useful mechanisms (functions) to remember documented for each chapter listed here

 ## Untangling Stucks
 1. Use a simpler version of the problem